pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 Here, we are talking about product and card life cycle.
 ## Context
 The card offer is defined by a product:
-- debit, prepaid
+- funding source : debit, prepaid,...
-- consumer, business
+- for who : consumer, business
-- classic, gold
+- what : classic, gold

-And by a type of card:
+And by a type of card: physical or virtual card, virtual card, token (xPay) or a wearable
-- physical card
-- virtual card
-- token (xPay)
-- wearable

-### Order some cards
+## Order some cards
 Below is an example of UX following a first card order, with the possibility of ordering a "waiting" virtual card:

 <Image src="docs/card_order.png.jpg" alt="usecase 1"/>